indice-co/EDI.Net/README.md

 Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

 ##### Build the sourcecode

 As of v1.0.7 the solution was adapted to support the dotnet core project system.
+Then it was adapted again since the dotnet core tooling was officialy relased (_March 7th 2017 at the launch of Visual studio 2017_).
 In order to build and test the source code you will need either one of the following.

+- Visual studio 2017 + the dotnet core workload (for `v1.1.3` onwards)
-- Visual studio 2015 Update 3 & .NET Core 1.0.0 - VS 2015 Tooling
+- Visual studio 2015 Update 3 & .NET Core 1.0.0 - VS 2015 Tooling (for versions `v1.0.7` - `v1.1.2`)
 - [VS Code + .NET Core SDK](https://code.visualstudio.com/docs/runtimes/dotnet)

 for more information check .Net Core [official page](https://www.microsoft.com/net/core).